amunzur/Clonal-hematopoiesis-pipeline/README.md

 ## Post-processing tools

 Following variant calling, a series of custom R and Python scripts are used to filter, combine, curate, and visualize variants for downstream interpretation.
-Please refer to each individual script for example usage.

-### STEP1_filter_variants.R
-Applies initial filtering criteria to raw variant call files to remove low-quality and likely false-positive calls.

-### STEP2_combine_variant_callers.R
-Merges variant calls from multiple callers into a unified dataset, resolving overlaps and conflicts.

-### STEP3_make_IGV_snapshots.py
-Automates generation of IGV screenshots around variants of interest to facilitate manual review.
-After running this script the user needs to go through IGV screenshots and delete those that fail manual inspection.

-### STEP4_curate_mutations.py
-Performs additional mutation curation based on manually curated IGV screenshots.

-### STEP5_perform_dependent_calling.py
-Executes dependent or secondary variant calling steps that leverage curated variant lists or additional input data.

-### combine_variant_callers_UTILITIES.R & UTILITIES.R
-Contain helper functions and utilities used across the above scripts for data manipulation, annotation, and quality control.
+Please refer to `https://github.com/amunzur/genomics_toolkit` on detailed instructions on how to use them.

 ---